Annapolis in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Mr. Dwight N Manley and the USNA Class of 1983.

-• Waterways & Vessels.
+Topics and series.
+This historical marker is listed in these topic lists: Heroes • Waterways & Vessels.
+In addition, it is included in the Historic Bells series list.
 A significant historical date for this entry is September 12, 1857.

 Location.
 38° 58.94′ N, 76° 29.161′ W. Marker is in Annapolis, Maryland, in Anne Arundel County.
-Marker is on Blake Road, on the right when traveling north.
+It is on Blake Road, on the right when traveling north.
 The marker and bell are in the park directly across Blake Rd. from the Naval Academy Chapel.
 Touch for map.
 Marker is in this post office area: Annapolis MD 21402, United States of America.
 Touch for directions.